Mickey's 60th Birthday: Plot

 Meanwhile, The Walt Disney Company has organized a search party, led by Sergeant Rick Hunter (from Hunter) to find the missing Mickey, which was reported on a local news show.
-In the process, anchorpersons Dudley Goode (John Ritter) and Mia Loud (Jill Eikenberry) begin to suspect Donald Duck (voiced by Tony Anselmo) after being told of how upset he was that he wasn't going to appear in Mickey's special.
-Their suspicions go even further when they find old footage in Donald's trash of Donald doing his own version of The Mickey Mouse Club theme song, and Donald is soon arrested after he tries (unsuccessfully) to testify his innocence (he claimed that the kidnapper was either Minnie Mouse (voiced by Russi Taylor), "the guy who framed Roger Rabbit", the Wicked Witch or Porky Pig).
+In the process, anchorpersons Dudley Goode and Mia Loud begin to suspect Donald Duck after being told of how upset he was that he was not going to appear in Mickey's special.
+Their suspicions go even further when they find old footage in Donald's trash of Donald doing his own version of The Mickey Mouse Club theme song, and Donald is soon arrested after he tries (unsuccessfully) to testify his innocence (he claimed that the kidnapper was either Minnie Mouse, "the guy who framed Roger Rabbit", the Wicked Witch or Porky Pig).
 Donald is to be represented by the legal firm of McKenzie, Brackman, Chaney and Kuzak.
 As they continue with their reports on the search, the reporters show various clip montages of Mickey and various tributes.

-As the special nears its end, Mickey returns to Disneyland, where a custodian (Cheech Marin) mopes over the fact that he can't see any point in his profession if the guest of honor isn't going to show up for his own birthday party.
-A fellow custodian (Phylicia Rashad) then sings a song called "It's Magic" to cheer him up, with Mickey accompanying the ensuing song-and-dance number.
-At this point, the sorcerer reappears and congratulates Mickey now that he's finally found his own magic inside him and thus breaks the spell.
+As the special nears its end, Mickey returns to Disneyland, where a custodian mopes over the fact that he cannot see any point in his profession if the guest of honor is not going to show up for his own birthday party.
+A fellow custodian then sings a song called "It's Magic" to cheer him up, with Mickey accompanying the ensuing song-and-dance number.
+At this point, the sorcerer reappears and congratulates Mickey now that he has finally found his own magic inside him and thus breaks the spell.
 Just as the sorcerer exits, Roger rushes up to Mickey and instantly recognizes him.
 The news of Roger having "found" Mickey is brought to the news and the innocent Donald is released from jail just in time to join Mickey's birthday celebration.
 Soon, a parade appears, taking Mickey to Sleeping Beauty Castle, where Minnie is.
 People in the parade throw him up to the balcony of Sleeping Beauty Castle where Minnie is standing.
 Finally, Mickey and Minnie are reunited.